 An opposition-led investigation into its activities in 2015 called the FPI a ‘money-laundering machine’, which turned-over USD140 million between 2008 and 2014.
 It found 80% of the local governments which receive grants to create infrastructure projects do not reimburse the funds as dictated in the FPI’s terms.
 And many projects they received financing for did not happen.
 The vast majority of the figures implicated in the official report are close to Kabila’s camp.

 What are the implications for existing operators?

 It’s unclear how this tax for industry promotion (TPI) will affect existing operators fiscally, as its terms are not public, but it is unlikely to make as big a dent in profits as more onerous terms of the mining code.
-TPI’s relevance lies more in the obvious continuation of resource nationalism under the new president, and the buttressing of Kabila’s post-election position through corrupt practices.
+The relevance of DR Congo's mining tax lies more in the obvious continuation of resource nationalism under the new president, and the buttressing of Kabila’s post-election position through corrupt practices.

 The departing cabinet led by Tshibala is only supposed to be handling the day-to-day running of the country until a fresh government is established under the new president, Tshisekedi.

 As we expected, the establishment of another mining tax further cements Kabila’s continuing role behind the scenes as the transition becomes clearer.

 It also raises concerns that any new cabinet will be strongly aligned with current FCC stalwarts, including unpopular mines minister Martin Kabwelulu.